 Variables:

-The following steps outline how to calculate the Mass Flux.
+The following steps outline how to calculate mass flow rate and mass flux.

 5. After inserting the variables and calculating the result, check your answer with the calculator above.